-4.2.4 Quality assurance of monitoring design and data analysis monitoring data.
+4.2.4 Quality assurance of monitoring design and data analysis

+The confidence in any assessment of groundwater will depend on the confidence in the conceptual model/understanding of how pressures are interacting with the groundwater system.
+The confidence in any model needs to be evaluated by testing its predictions with monitoring data.
 However, errors in the monitoring data could lead to errors in the evaluation of the reliability of the conceptual model/understanding.
 It is important that the probability and magnitude of errors in the monitoring data are estimated so that the confidence in the conceptual model/understanding can be properly understood.
-For the surveillance and operational monitoring programmes, estimates of the level of confidence and precision in the results of monitoring must be given in the river basin management plans.
+For the surveillance and operational monitoring programmes, estimates of the level of confidence and precision in the results of monitoring must be given in the river basin management plans41.